angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 ![Engine usage chart](/media/pictures/2018.numbers.chart.pile-winrate.gif 'Doomsday piles across games')

-Lethal storm is again a clear majority, especially in Game 1.
+Lethal _Storm_ is again a clear majority, especially in Game 1.
 Laboratory maniac is steady across all games accounting for around thirty percent.
 I know some people debate on whether the inclusion of maniac is worth it but from this data it seems to show that he represents almost a third of wins therefore should probably be included.
-What is interesting is that the reduction in storm wins from Games 2 and 3 seems to go directly to the added presence of Shelldock Isle wins.
+What is interesting is that the reduction in _Storm_ wins from Games 2 and 3 seems to go directly to the added presence of Shelldock Isle wins.